-ECCS takes a firm stance against bullying and cyber-bullying and resolves to address this negative behavior as it is detrimental to the well-being of individuals and the learning environment for all.
+ECCS takes a firm stance against bullying and cyberbullying and resolves to address this negative behavior as it harms the well-being of individuals and the learning environment for all.
 ECCS reserves the right to recognize bullying and cyberbullying as safety incidents.
-As a cyber school, this policy focuses on cyber-bullying, but all policies apply to in-person, on-site, or physical bullying.
+As a cyber school, this policy focuses on cyberbullying, but all policies apply to in-person, on-site, or physical bullying.

 Bullying is using electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature.
-Electronic technology includes, but is not limited to, devices and equipment such as cell phones, computers, tablets, and communication tools, including social media sites, text messages, chat, and websites.
+Electronic technology includes but is not limited to, devices and equipment such as cell phones, computers, tablets, and communication tools, including social media sites, text messages, chat, and websites.
 Acts of bullying could include, but are not limited to: